RECOVERING FROM INFIDELITY

 Why work with me?

-I specialize in helping couples recover from betrayal using proven, research-backed approaches that integrate contemporary neuroscience, attachment theory, and psychobiology.
-My approach goes beyond traditional talk therapy to address what’s happening in your brain and nervous system, not just in your thoughts.
+My approach goes beyond traditional talk therapy to address what's happening in your brain and nervous system, not just in your thoughts and words.

-Couples often come to me feeling stuck in cycles of fighting, shutting down, or emotional numbness.
+Couples often come to me stuck in cycles of fighting, shutting down, or emotional numbness.
 Together, we break those patterns and create the conditions for deep healing and reconnection.

 If you and your partner are both committed to doing the work, I can guide you through a structured, compassionate process toward recovery.